 Refried beans and Spanish rice, a.k.a.
 Mexican rice, are an inseparable combination in burritos or as a side dish.
 A purée of fresh tomatoes, garlic, chicken broth, and onion is added to toasted long-grain white rice, and as the rice cooks, it absorbs the mixture.
-Serve this fluffy, flavorful rice dish alongside Mexican favorites like cheesy Chiles Rellenos or Chicken Fajitas.
+Serve this fluffy, flavorful rice dish alongside Mexican favorites like cheesy Chiles Rellenos, Chicken Fajitas, and, of course, a Margarita.

 This recipe was featured as part of our Cinco de Mayo recipe slideshow.

 - 1 pound medium Roma tomatoes (about 4 or 5), cored and coarsely chopped

 - 3/4 to 1 cup low-sodium chicken broth

 - 2 medium garlic cloves, peeled and smashed

 - 1 3/4 teaspoons kosher salt, plus more as needed